Do they still make whitewall tires anymore?

 Whitewall tires may not be for everybody.
 You should never buy them unless you enjoy the look of whitewalls or you are restoring a car that originally came with whitewall tires and you wish to duplicate that original style.
 Whitewalls add a touch of class to a classic car or even a modern automobile.

 Whitewall sizes were typically 2 to 3 inches wide until 1962 when automobile manufacturers began switching over to thin white walls, perhaps 1 to 2 inches in width.
 Not every car made had whitewall tires when they were built.
-We see more classic cars today with white wall tires on at car shows than you would see in their day.
-White wall tires were an extra-cost, luxury option.
+We see more classic cars today with whitewall tires on at car shows than you would see in their day.
+Whitewall tires were an extra-cost, luxury option.
 Whitewall tires provide a distinctive accent to the car in our opinion.
-Generally, the wheels and tires are the first thing a viewer notices.
+Generally, the wheels and tires are the first things a viewer notices.
 Whitewall tires create an immediate feeling of nostalgia and happier days.

 You can expect to have to use extra effort to keep your white walls staying white and to not curb or run them into any obstacles.
 There is no difference in performance between a whitewall and a black wall tire.
 They both will ride the same.

-Yes you can purchase new white wall tires.
-They are available as steel belted radial type or the vintage, bias-ply types.
+Yes, you can purchase new whitewall tires.
+They are available as steel-belted radial types or the vintage, bias-ply types.
 White walls come in different styles and sizes.
-White wall tires are generally made in America.
+Whitewall tires are generally made in America.
 The white wall size or width of the whitewall strip can be as thin as 5/8” up to 4 inches or even larger.
-Whitewall tires tend to be expensive compared to ordinary blackwall tires.
+Whitewall tires tend to be expensive compared to ordinary black wall tires.

-What is the difference between whitewall tires or white wall tires?
+What is the difference between whitewall tires and white wall tires?